Support for grandparents affected by stillbirth

 Emotional support

 Everyone is different in how they cope with the loss of a loved one.
 Be sensitive to your own child’s way of coping.
-It is important to remember that although we manage our grief in different ways, it is no less heartfelt for someone who does not talk about it.
-Their suffering is just as deep as someone who is able to talk about it.
-The most important things you can do are to listen, accept how they are feeling without judging or offering solutions, and respecting their decisions.
+The most important things you can do are to listen, accept how they are feeling without judging or offering solutions, and respect their decisions.

 "My instinct was not as a grandparent but as a parent.
 All my thoughts were for Charnjit and Joe, who had lost their child.
 I wanted them to know I was there for them, to support and love them, but also give them space to grieve.
 I didn’t want to add to their pain and sadness by them seeing my own devastation."